How archaeologists dig deep to unearth our human story

 Ground-penetrating radar (GPR)

-GPR is a non-invasive geophysical method that uses radar pulses to image the subsurface.
+GPR is a non-invasive geophysical method that uses radar pulses to detect and map subsurface features.

 LiDAR

-LiDAR, which stands for Light Detection and Ranging, is a remote sensing technology that uses light in the form of pulsed laser to measure variable distances to the Earth.
+LiDAR, which stands for Light Detection and Ranging, is a remote sensing technology that uses light in the form of pulsed laser to measure variable distances from the Earth’s surface to the sensor.

 These light pulses—combined with other data recorded by the airborne system— generate precise, three-dimensional information about the shape of the Earth and its surface characteristics.